WilliamSmithEdward/CMSSupervisorAutomation/README.md

 The example below establishes a connection to both an MS Access database and a CMS server.
 After setting up the connections, it triggers a report generation based on selected date ranges and finally, disconnects from the CMS server.

 * Initializes a connection to an MS Access database using the given path: "PATH_TO_ACCESS_DB.accdb".
-* Initializes a connection to the CMS Supervisor with specified server details and user credentials.
+* Initializes a connection to the CMS server with specified server details and user credentials.
-* Connects to the CMS Supervisor.
+* Connects to the CMS server.
 * Calls the `RunMyCMSReport` method of the Reporting class to generate a report.
 The report is based on the date range selected using startDateTimePicker and endDateTimePicker controls.
-* Disconnects from the CMS Supervisor.
+* Disconnects from the CMS server.

 ```csharp
 Private Sub RunReportButton_Click(sender As Object, e As EventArgs) Handles RunReportButton.Click